voronoys/fairsplit/docs/about.md

 In our app the user can specify algorithm parameters:
 - Number of iterations
 - Number of teams
-- Size of each team.
+- Size of each team

 <center>
   <img src="f_obj.png"></img>